kubernetes-sigs/kustomize/site/content/en/docs/Tasks/namespaces_and_names.md

 The Namespace can be set for all Resources in a project by adding the [`namespace`] entry to the `kustomization.yaml` file.
 Consistent naming conventions can be applied to Resource Names in a project with the [`namePrefix`] and [`nameSuffix`] fields.

 ## Working with Namespaces
-The Namespace for all namespaced Resources in a project can be set with the [`namespace`] field.
+[`namespace`] sets the Namespace for all namespaced Resources in a project.
 This sets the Namespace for both generated Resources (e.g. ConfigMaps and Secrets) and non-generated Resources.
 This will override Namespace values that already exist.

 ### Add Namespace
-The following example sets the Namespace of a Deployment and a generated ConfigMap.
+Here is an example of how to set the Namespace of a Deployment and a generated ConfigMap.
+The ConfigMap is generated with [`configMapGenerator`].

 1. Create a Kustomization file.
 ```yaml